-Hawaii is, without question, one of the most picturesque regions anywhere in the world and it is this natural beauty that makes it an ideal location for a photography tour.
-Each Hawaiian Island offers unique opportunities for photographers, no matter what the level of expertise, to take part in photo adventures which have the potential to produce amazing pictures, and memorable experiences.
+Hawaii is, without question, one of the most picturesque places in the world.
+It is this natural beauty that makes it ideal for photography tours.
+Each island offers unique opportunities, no matter the level of expertise, to take part in Hawaii photography tours.
+All of which have the potential to produce amazing images and memorable experiences.

-Photography tours are usually led by professional photographers who offer a variety of packages for photo enthusiasts (or even professionals) to have the opportunity to not only learn about photography, but to also get the opportunity to take part in photo excursions in a variety of settings, including cityscapes, landscape, wildlife and even underwater.
+Professional photographers usually lead Hawaii photography tours.
+There are a variety of packages for photo enthusiasts and even for professionals.
+Here, you can learn more about photography, but take part in photo excursions in a variety of settings.
+They can include street, landscape, wildlife and even underwater photography.

-The tours are generally conducted for groups in order to keep the costs manageable, but if you have a particular desire to have a one-on-one experience with the tour guide, then expect to pay a hefty premium.
-Photography tours can be found on all of the major Hawaiian Islands.
-They generally range from $79 to $189 a day depending on the length of the tours and types of photos you are interested in taking.
-Customized tours can be available starting from around $436 daily.
+The tours are generally conducted for groups in order to keep the costs manageable.
+But if you desire a one-on-one experience with the tour guide, then expect to pay more.
+You can find photography tours on most of the major Hawaiian Islands.
+They range from $79 to $189 a day depending on the length of the tours and types of photos you are taking.
+There are also customized tours starting from around $436 daily.

-Obviously, Hawaii is a great place for landscape photographers, especially so in Hawaii’s two national parks, Hawaii Volcanoes National Parks on the Big Island of Hawaii and Haleakala National Park on Maui.
-Hawaii Volcanoes National Park offers landscape photographers exciting opportunities to take images of a live erupting volcano and of active flowing lava.
-Taking photos of the volcano spewing lava, especially at night, can offer a rare occasion for taking spectacular images, full of contrast against the bright red and orange colors of the lava or eruption.
-Shooting at summit of Haleakala at dawn is an ideal time capture the rising sun above the majestic Hawaiian cloud line.
-Another place to take great photos of the Hawaiian sunrise is on the top of Diamond Head Crater, which you readily access from Waikiki.
+Obviously, Hawaii is a great place for landscape photographers.
+This is especially so in Hawaii’s two national parks.
+Hawaii Volcanoes National Parks is on the Big Island.
+While Haleakala National Park is on Maui.
+Hawaii Volcanoes National Park offers exciting opportunities to take images of a live erupting volcano and flowing lava.
+Taking photos of the volcano spewing lava, especially at night, can offer a rare occasion for taking spectacular images.
+Imagine images full of contrast against the luminance of the bright red and orange hues of the lava.
+Shooting at Haleakala’s summit at dawn is an ideal time to capture the rising sun above its majestic cloud line.
+Another place for sunrise photos is the top of Diamond Head, which you readily access from Waikiki.

-Hawaii affords many chances for creating long exposure images because it has an abundance of two important elements, water and clouds, which typically play an important aspect in such shots.
-Of course Hawaii possesses numerous great beaches, rocky coastlines and picturesque waterfalls, too many to mention, where long exposure shots of creamy water flows can be artfully composed.
-Also, Hawaii generally has abundant cloud cover so that your long exposure landscape images would not look like it’s missing an important element in its background.
-So if you can, bring a tripod with you, ideally one that is small enough to pack in a backpack or suitcase, but still sturdy enough to hold your camera steady.
+Hawaii affords many chances for creating long exposure images.
+This is because it has an abundance of water and clouds, which typically play an important aspect in such shots.
+Hawaii possesses numerous beaches, coastlines and waterfalls where you can compose long exposure shots of creamy water flows.
+Also, Hawaii generally has abundant cloud cover.
+As a result, your long exposure landscape images would not look like it’s missing an important background element.
+So if you can, bring a tripod with you, ideally one small enough to pack in a backpack or suitcase.
+Hopefully, it would also be one sturdy enough to hold your camera steady.

-Nature photographers will also have great opportunities to capture images of birds, particularly seabirds or rare endangered forest birds.
-Some of the great spots for taking picture of birds can be found at the Kilauea Lighthouse and Wildlife Refuge on Kauai, at the Makapu’u Point Lighthouse Trail on Oahu, the Hosmer Grove in Haleakala National Park on Maui or the Hakalau Forest National Wildlife Refuge on the Big Island of Hawaii.
-Nature photographers can also get on boat tours to take photos of the migrating humpback whales which come to Hawaii from December to May of each year.
+You will have great opportunities to capture images of birds, particularly seabirds or rare endangered forest birds.
+There are great spots for taking picture of birds in Hawaii.
+One of them is at the Kilauea Lighthouse and Wildlife Refuge on Kauai.
+Another is at the Makapu’u Point Lighthouse Trail on Oahu.
+Hosmer Grove in Haleakala National Park on Maui is a great spot.
+While the Hakalau Forest National Wildlife Refuge on the Big Island of Hawaii is also popular place.
+Nature photographers can also take boat tours to take photos of migrating humpback whales from December to May.

-If you’re a street photographer, Downtown Honolulu offers a plethora of interesting subject matter, especially in the Chinatown area.
-Here you can find open air markets, filled with people from diverse ethnic, ages, cultural and economic backgrounds.
-Street photographers can also find great subjects to shoot in front of inherently interesting backgrounds in the smaller countryside towns that can be found on each island, such as Haleiwa on Oahu, Hana on Maui, Hilo on the Big Island of Oahu and Lihue on the island of Kauai.
+For street photographers, Downtown Honolulu offers interesting subject matter, especially in Chinatown.
+Here, you can find open air markets, filled with people from diverse ethnic, ages, cultural and economic backgrounds.
+Street photographers can also find compelling subjects to shoot in front of historic backgrounds in countryside towns.
+Such town include: Haleiwa on Oahu, Hana on Maui, Hilo on the Big Island and Hanalei on Kauai.

-If you’re a sports photographer, you can capture images of one of the most prestigious surfing events in the world, the Van Triple Crown of Surfing, which is comprised of 3 separate events held during November through December of each year on the North Shore of Oahu.
-Obviously, you would need a good telephoto lens with you to take decent photos of this event.
-If you don’t and have a Go-Pro or similar camera and are riding a wave on one of Hawaii’s great surf sport, you might be even able to take great shots or videos from within a tube.
+If you’re a sports photographer, you can capture images of the world’s most prestigious surfing event.
+The Van Triple Crown of Surfing features 3 separate events during November through December on Oahu’s North Shore.
+Obviously, you would need a telephoto lens to take decent photos of this event.
+If you have a Go-Pro and can surf, you might be able to take great shots from within a tube.

-Some people may shy away from signing up for a photography tour because they do not own a high end DSLR or mirrorless camera, or even a low end point-and-shoot one, and instead take all of their photos with their smartphone.
-Of course, if you have access to a good camera and lenses of equal quality, the tour options will be more varied; however, even a good smartphone camera can sometimes do a great job on a photo tour, as long as you select a tour that will take advantage of your smartphone’s capabilities, especially if you have one of the newer model ones that can take images in low light conditions, has some sort of zoom capability or can provide some sort of background blur or bokeh.
-Contact a tour provider to get their suggestion about which tour is the most suitable for you.
+Some people may shy away from photography tours because they do not own a high end DSLR or mirrorless camera.
+Instead, they may be using a point-and-shoot camera or a smartphone.
+Of course, if you have access to a good camera and lenses, the tour options will be more varied.
+However, even a good smartphone camera can sometimes do a great job on a photo tour.
+So if you’re in this situation, select a tour that will take advantage of your smartphone’s capabilities.
+This would be especially true if you have one of the newer models.
+Such smartphones can take images in low light, have zoom capability or can even provide background blur or bokeh.
+Contact a a tour company for your options on Hawaii photography tours.